 The basic creation tool on Dropbox is known as Paper.
 This tool allows you to create word documents and embed images, medial files, and calendars.
 It allows you to create tables and merge with other files on Dropbox.

 Google Drive is far more efficient in this regard.
 This is the reason why you may need to transfer Dropbox to Google Drive.
 On Google Drive, you have Google Docs as the word processor, but there are many other tools.
 Slides, Sheets, Drawings, and Forms.
-There is so much you can do here with links to other services like Gmail, YouTube, Maps, and Translate.
+You can do so with links to other services like Gmail, YouTube, Maps, and Translate.

 Now you know to transfer Dropbox to Google Drive.
 The process is easy and straightforward.
-We have also shown you why you need to sync Dropbox to Google Drive and the differences between both.
+We have also shown you why you need to sync Dropbox to Google Drive and the differences.

 Different Cloud Transfer

 - Google Drive to OneDrive